School Bikes Africa - Changing lives through Education

-Send an email to either Jason Dempsey, John Trimble or Sean Dunne.
-As there may be capacity / storage issues in Loughan House they will agree a suitable timeframe for the collection to take place.
+Send an email to Jason Dempsey, John Trimble or Patrick Brady.
+As there may be capacity / storage issues in Loughan House they will agree a suitable timeframe for your collection/delivery to take place.
 A follow up email should be sent confirming the number of bikes collected and when they will be delivered to Loughan House.

-And finally send the money €5 / £5 per bike to cover your bikes directly to the District Treasurer payable to RIBI District 1160.
+Finally send the money €5 / £5 per bike to cover your bikes directly to the District Treasurer payable to Rotary GB&I District 1160.